hcat-tushar-langer/healthcare-management-app/readme.md

 *Introduction:*

 As a leading healthcare technology company, we are constantly on the lookout for exceptional talent to join our team.
 This take-home assignment is designed to assess your technical skills, problem-solving abilities, and innovative thinking.
 It consists of two main parts: the Core Functionality Tasks and the Bar Raiser Challenges.
-Please reach out to [tushar.langer@healthcatalyst.com](mailto:tushar.langer@healthcatalyst.com) or [+91 7022209250](tel:+917022209250) for any doubts.
+Please find the assignment at: [github](https://github.com/hcat-tushar-langer/healthcare-management-app/) and please reach out to [tushar.langer@healthcatalyst.com](mailto:tushar.langer@healthcatalyst.com) or [+91 7022209250](tel:+917022209250) for any doubts.

 *Core Functionality Tasks:*